Mount Diwata: History

 The Laguna Copperplate Inscription (Inskripsyon sa Binatbat na Tanso ng Laguna), dated to 900 CE, which refers to Mount Diwata.
 The inscription is a legal document inscribed on a copper plate in 900 CE, is the earliest known written document found in the Philippines.
 Inscription mentions that the "Jayadewa" of Tondo is invoking the authority of the "Chief of Dewata" as P. Patanñe notes: "This relationship is unclear but a possible explanation is that the chief of Dewata wanted it to be known that he had a royal connection in Java.”
 Scholars after Postma, such as Patanñe (1996) and Abinales and Amoroso (2005) have come to identify the Dewata of the inscription as a settlement in or near “present-day Mount Diwata, near Butuan”.

 Gold discovery and mining rush

-In September 1983, gold was discovered by a Lumad in the creeks of Mount Diwata, leading to gold rush causing the population to rise rapidly to 125,000, who were mostly miners living in shanties along the 2 km logging road where the gold mine valcanoic veins are located.
+In September 1983, gold was discovered by a Lumad in the creeks of Mount Diwata, leading to a gold rush causing the population to rise rapidly to 125,000, who were mostly miners living in shanties along the 2 km logging road where the gold mine valcanoic veins are located.
 On November 25, 2002, due to the unsafe and lethal illegal mining and siltation of Naboc River, the government declared 8,100 hectares area of Mount Diwalwal across Agusan-Davao-Surigao a "Mineral Reservation" via the Proclamation No. 297.
 Mining was taken over by the government owned corporation.
 Mining prospects include high grade ores in Balite and Buenas-Tinago vein systems.